Mass Times

 • Receive our Lord’s Mercy with the Sacrament of Reconciliation

-Join us for one of our Penance Services with private confessions or make an appointment for quality one-to-one time with your confessor by contacting our Parish Office and scheduling a time to celebrate the Sacrament privately.
+Join us for in the church for scheduled private confessions or make an appointment for quality one-to-one time with your confessor by contacting our Parish Office and scheduling a time to celebrate the Sacrament privately.

 Learn More »